 Courses are offered Monday through Thursday in the evenings and Tuesday through Friday during the daytime.
 Saturday classes as well as online and blended classes are also available.
 Typical courses run for an 11-week term.
 A full-time student takes four or five courses per term.
-If a student desires to schedule more than five courses, additional credits must be approved by the Assistant Dean or Continuing Education Dean.
+If a student desires to schedule more than five courses, additional credits must be approved by the Associate Dean or the Online and Continuing Education Dean.